grig23/primetime.en/help/digital-rights-management/multi-drm-workflows/p-l-and-p/licensing-widevine-client-key-request/licensing-widevine-client-key-expressplay-tokens.md

 ---
 description: You can generate Expressplay tokens for their encrypted content by sending token requests to the appropriate Expressplay token server.
-seo-description: You can generate Expressplay tokens for their encrypted content by sending token requests to the appropriate Expressplay token server.
-seo-title: Expressplay tokens
 title: Expressplay tokens
-uuid: 6103e1b2-127d-4758-a589-15f0f3c73db1
 ---

 # Expressplay tokens {#expressplay-tokens}